Andriesmenze/Cloudflare-DDNS/README.md

 LOG_FILE: "/var/log/cloudflare-ddns/update_dns.log"

 # Dry run mode (true or false)
-# Can also be set/overridden with the ENV Variable DRYRUN
+# Can also be set/overridden with the ENV Variable DRY_RUN_MODE
 DRY_RUN: "false"
 ```